dark-side/sports-hub/sports_hub_portal/mobile_application_features/project_layout/user_stories/page_structure_general_sections/README.md

 Given I am a user

 When I view any page
-Then I see the page consisting of:
+Then I see the page layout has the following EMPTY sections for:
-  - Header section that is common for all pages includes:
+  - Header section with the empty blocks for:
-    1. Main menu
+    - Main menu icon
-    2. Sports Hub logo
+    - Sports Hub logo
-    3. Profile menu
+    - Profile icon
+    - Search
   - The main content area with content blocks, configured by admin
   - Footer section that is common to all pages, configured the admin